-- (a) Each student who matriculates at Jones School of Law shall be ranked at the end of each fall semester and each spring semester he or she completes, except as provided below in § 3-804 (c)(2), (c)(3), and (c)(4). - (b) All rankings shall be based on grade point average. - (c) The office of the registrar shall compose an official class ranking following each semester conformance with the academic regulations contained herein.
+- (a) Each student who matriculates at Jones School of Law shall be ranked at the end of each fall semester and each spring semester he or she completes, except as provided below in § 3-804 (c)(2), (c)(3), and (c)(4). - (b) All rankings shall be based on grade point average. - The office of the registrar shall (c) compose an official class ranking following each semester in conformance with the academic regulations contained herein.
 Students shall be entitled to request, in writing, and receive their current class rank from the registrar's office.
-Upon a student's graduation, a student's final class ranking shall appear on his or her official transcript.
-The following quidelines are to be applied: - (1) First and Second Year Law Students.
-Students will be ranked their first and second year of law school against all other students who matriculated with them. - (2) Final Year Law Students.
+Upon a student's graduation, a student's final class ranking may appear on his or her official transcript at the student's request.

+The following guidelines are to be applied:

+- (1) First and Second Year Law Students.

+Students will be ranked their

+first and second year of law

+school against all other

+students who matriculated

+with them.

+- (2) Final Year Law Students.

 No student will receive a rank during the fall semester of his or her final year.
-Any student who completes his or her degree requirements in

-August or December will not be provided an academic ranking until the following spring along with his or her graduation class.
+Any student who completes his or her degree requirements in August or December will not be provided an academic ranking until the following spring along with his or her graduation class.

-(3) Students Returning from Leave.
+(2) Students Returning from Leave